bbc/rpunct/README.md

       from rpunct.rpunct_recoverer import RPunctRecoverer

       punctuator = RPunctRecoverer()
-      text = 'hello and welcome to the bbc punctuator \
+      text = "hello and welcome to the bbc punctuator \
       this is an example piece of plaintext \
-      that exhibits no punctuation or capitalisation'
+      that exhibits no punctuation or capitalisation"

       punctuated_text = punctuator.process(text)
       ```